himito/laravel-mailman/README.md

 ## Change log

-Please see the [changelog](changelog.md) for more information on what has changed recently.
+Please see the [changelog file](CHANGELOG.md) for more information on what has changed recently.

 ## Testing